The Coat of Arms

 For those of Scottish descent who do not have their own coat of arms, there is a perfectly acceptable way to have some heraldic display.
 This is the wearing of the crest from the chief’s full coat of arms with a surrounding belt and buckle containing the motto of the chief.
 This badge proclaims that person to be a member of a particular group.
 In highland dress, the belt and buckle badge is worn as a cap badge, on kilt pins, as sporran ornamentation, etc.

 The motto of Clan Sutherland is “Sans Peur,” which is French for “Without Fear.”
-It appears on both the Countess’s Coat of Arms and the Clan crest as mentioned above.
+It appears on both the Earl’s Coat of Arms and the Clan crest as mentioned above.

 The Plant Badge

 More than a symbol like the thistle, the plant badge was also used as a means of clan identification by a sprig of the plant being worn on the hat.
 This is illustrated by an incident at the end of the Battle of Culloden.
 Cumberland’s men were going around the battlefield bayoneting the wounded highlanders.
 When they came upon on highlander, he said, “Hold your hand!
 I’m a Campbell.”
 Their reply was “Sorry, we couldn’t tell.
 You’d lost your bonnet.”
 The Sutherland Plant Badge is Cotton Sedge; Butcher’s Broom is also used.

 “Ceann na Drochaide Bige”, meaning “The Head of the Little Bridge”

 This refers to the Clan’s gathering place in Golspie, at which is the Gathering Stone.
 The inscription on the lower part reads in English,”The Chief of the Sutherlands Summons the Victorious Clan Sutherland to The Head of the Little Bridge.”
 There is also an old inscription on the top part that is in Gaelic.